 Erick is a consultant, speaker and author on key accounts and human dynamics.
 He co-authored the Association’s Key Accounts Field Manual: A Guide for Public Power Professionals.
 He has been involved in public power for 15 years.
 He worked as a key accounts manager and customer relations division manager for public power utilities in Indiana and Colorado, managing industrial pretreatment, key accounts, mid-market, conservation, and marketing programs.
 In partnership with Automated Energy, Inc., Erick offers key accounts consulting and education across the country.

-*For more information and pricing for the Electric Utility Industry Overview course opt-out option, contact [email protected].
+*For more information and pricing for the in-person Electric Utility Industry Overview course opt-out option, contact [email protected].

 How Can I Participate?

 The Key Accounts Certificate Program classes are held once a year, in conjunction with one of our seasonal education institutes (winter, spring or fall), and they provide a great opportunity to network with industry peers from across the nation.

 The next offering will be in conjunction with our 2021 Winter Institute, January 25-29 in San Antonio, Texas.
 Registration will open in the fall.

 It’s our goal to provide an online resource to utility professionals who desire to pursue key accounts training and cannot attend an in-person class.